pivotal-cf/pivnet-resource/README.md

   Other permissible values for `sort_by` include:
   - `semver` - this will order the releases by semantic version, returning the release with the highest-valued version.

-**Values for the `endpoint`, `bucket` and `region` must be consistent or downloads and uploads may fail.**

-For example, the default values of `endpoint: https://network.pivotal.io`, `bucket: pivotalnetwork` and `region: eu-west-1` are consistent with the production instance of Pivotal Network.

 ## Example Pipeline Configuration